PostHog/posthog/cypress/README.md

 The Cypress tests run with a PostHog instance that has no feature flags set up.

-To test feature flags you can intercept the call to the `decide` endpoint
+To test feature flags you can intercept the call to the `decide` endpoint ANY CHANGE SO THE CYPRESS TESTS RUN ON THE PR

 ```javascript
 // sometimes the system under test calls `/decide`